avaxman/INFOMGP-Practical3/README.md

 The first considerable difference in the representation of the mesh from the previous practicals is that ```origPositions``` replaces ```origV``` as a big vector in the ordering of $xyzxyz$ (3 number per vertex, total size $3\left| V \right|$), instead of a matrix where vertex coordinates are on rows.
 This is because you will need this form for the FE method matrix formulation.
 The rest of the file, including constraints resolution, is adapted to this.
 Moreover, the scene keeps a huge vector of all stacked coordinate vectors of the mesh, to make the constraint resolution a flat process that does not distinguish meshes---but you do not necessarily have to touch this in the practical, so it's FYI.

-The second considerable difference is that every vertex now has its own volume and mass, and reacts in the world as its own mesh, for the purpose of collisions and constraints.
+The second considerable difference is that every vertex now has its own volume and mass, and reacts in the world as its own independent object, for the purpose of collisions and constraints.
 The relationship between the different vertices of the same mesh is generally (unless constrained) done by the forces enacted on them by the FE system.
 So there is no more total mass and inertia tensor.
-As an example, in a collision only the colliding vertices move; the deformation this cause creates internal forces the move the entire object.
+As an example, in a collision only the colliding vertices move; the deformation this causes generates internal forces that move the entire object.
 As linear FE is far from perfect, this should cause some visual artifacts that you can witness in the demo.

-The objects move in time steps by altering each vertex of the tet mesh, by solving the finite-element equation for movement as learnt in class (*Lecture 8*).
-For this, you will set up the mass $M$, damping $D$, and stiffness $K$ matrices in the beginning of time, and whenever the time step changes.
-Moreover, you will set up the Cholesky solver that factorizes the left-hand side $A$ of the entire system *once* in every *change* of time step (so it might be only once in the beginning of time unless you are fond of playing with $\Delta t$ alot).
+The objects move in time steps by altering each vertex of the tet mesh, where the deformation is computed by solving the finite-element equation for movement as learnt in class (*Lecture 9*).
+For this, you will set up the mass $M$, damping $D$, and stiffness $K$ matrices at the beginning of time, and only again whenever the time step-size changes.
+Moreover, you will set up the Cholesky solver that factorizes the left-hand side $A$ of the entire system *once* in every *change* of time step (so it might be only once in the beginning of time unless you are keen to play with $\Delta t$).

 Note that every vertex has one velocity; this practical will not explicitly model rigid-body behavior with angular velocity in the basic setting.